-The district, which runs along Calhoun Street between Meeting and Concord, honors the nine people killed in the June 17 church shooting massacre, also paying tribute to five others who survived.
-Lining the streets, are new white street signs which read, "Mother Emanuel Way Memorial District," along with a large green sign which reads the same, in front of Mother Emanuel.
+The district, which runs along Calhoun Street between Meeting and Concord, honors nine people killed in the June 17 church shooting massacre, also paying tribute to five others who survived.
+Lining the streets, are white street signs which read, "Mother Emanuel Way Memorial District," along with a large green sign which reads the same, and hangs in front of Mother Emanuel.

 City councilman William Dudley Gregorie, also a member of the church, brought the idea before city council, who offered its support with a unanimous vote.

 "The Holy City is truly blessed now with this memorial, not only to those that have fallen, but also to the survivors."